happypeter/edocs/soho.md

 - wood boxes?
 How To Bauhaus - Wooden Basic Block | DIY Tutorial Bauhaus Design: https://www.youtube.com/watch?v=qqr55FH4pGk&list=PLTuTOkjXVFXJL_0KH49lP2Qw6knHhwWCwj

 ## rent_requirments
+- my dream home
+  - a big open space = living room + dinning room + kitchen
+    - its really trendy to have open space https://youtu.be/7BB3YYy8RVw?t=60
+    - living room is mainly for projector and crafts
+    - share sunshine and maybe more importantly share heating
+    - kitchen should have bigger countertop than my current one, enough space for both cutting board and draining rack.
+No small oily corners. preferably enough space for long hanging rod
+  - bedroom/office for me and Billie each
+    - just a big bedroom, big enough and face south
+  - a classroom for Kid
+    - this should be in its own room, not in the living room
+    - so when Elon is taught, Billie or me is two doors away
+  - a laundry room with sunshine to dry clothes
+  - toliets have part of the day sunshine(e.g facing east/west) and a natural ventilation(a real window)
+  - a open balcony
+  - so it's
+    dream home = (1 big + 4 medium)sunny rooms + (2toilets +
 - can I rent a old apartment? yes, the interior look does not matter, search '出租屋 改造‘ on youtube
     - https://www.youtube.com/watch?v=hgcTbLfChV4
 - requirements